andrew/ultimate-awesome/README.md

 - [ai4artists](https://github.com/jonathandinu/ai4artists) - A list of AI Art courses, tools, libraries, people, and places.
 - [awesome-fsm](https://github.com/leonardomso/awesome-fsm) - 🤖 A curated list of awesome resources related to finite state machines and statecharts.
 - [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing) - A living document of hand-picked resources for marketers working on dev-centric products. .
-- [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-gans-and-deepfakes](https://github.com/enochkan/awesome-gans-and-deepfakes) - A curated list of GAN & Deepfake papers and repositories.
 - [awesome-gpt3](https://github.com/mikhail-bot/awesome-gpt3) - Curating the best GPT3 tools and resources.